This site is intended for U.S. healthcare professionals.

 INDICATION CIBINQO® (abrocitinib) is indicated for the treatment of adults and pediatric patients 12 years of age and older with refractory, moderate-to-severe atopic dermatitis whose disease is not adequately controlled with other systemic drug products, including biologics, or when use of those therapies is inadvisable.

-Limitations of Use: CIBINQO is not recommended for use in combination with other JAK inhibitors, biologic immunomodulators, or with other immunosuppressants.
+Limitations of Use: CIBINQO is not recommended for use in combination with other JAK inhibitors, biologic immunomodulators, or other immunosuppressants.

-Important Safety InformationWARNING: SERIOUS INFECTIONS, MORTALITY, MALIGNANCY, MAJOR ADVERSE CARDIOVASCULAR EVENTS, AND THROMBOSIS SERIOUS INFECTIONS Patients treated with CIBINQO may be at increased risk for developing serious infections that may lead to hospitalization or death.
+Important Safety Information WARNING: SERIOUS INFECTIONS, MORTALITY, MALIGNANCY, MAJOR ADVERSE CARDIOVASCULAR EVENTS, AND THROMBOSIS SERIOUS INFECTIONS Patients treated with CIBINQO may be at increased risk for developing serious infections that may lead to hospitalization or death.
 The most frequent serious infections reported with CIBINQO were herpes simplex, herpes zoster, and pneumonia.
 If a serious or opportunistic infection develops, discontinue CIBINQO and control the infection.
 Reported infections from Janus kinase (JAK) inhibitors used to treat inflammatory conditions:

 • Active tuberculosis, which may present with pulmonary or extrapulmonary disease.
 Test for latent TB before and during therapy; treat latent TB prior to use.
-Monitor all patients for active TB during treatment, even patients with initial negative, latent TB test.
+Monitor all patients for active TB during treatment, even patients with initial negative latent TB test.

 • Invasive fungal infections, including cryptococcosis and pneumocystosis.
 Patients with invasive fungal infections may present with disseminated, rather than localized, disease.